pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 <figcaption>--- Atul Gawande, <cite>The Checklist Manifesto</cite>, [2009]{.oldstyle}, pp. [184--5]{.oldstyle}</figcaption>
 </figure>

-Research, just like medicine, is not simply a matter of lining up tools into a usable workflow.
-We need to approach this problem in a systemic way.
-The problem is, we're researchers, and instead of just letting things happen the way most commons happen, we're trying to be informed by those who have studied commons, such as Ostrom, Bollier, or Grear, and are attempting to build this thing, or at least organize it, deliberately.
-I've often wondered whether or not this is the right approach, but at least I've been able to find some humor in it, since what other group of people on this planet besides researchers would approach solving a problem like this in that way?
-A member of the SCWG steering committee has commented that the Scholarly Commons is undertheorized, and one of the participants of this workshop commented that the Scholarly Commons is underpracticed.
-With both I would agree.
-Much of the time we're talking hypothetically, and we really don't know how all this will play out in reality, but I think it is good to act according to the understanding that we have to invent this thing, let the understanding come from where it may.
-Even if we avoid some bumps by studying commoning theory and trying to apply what we learn, I'm sure we'll still experience enough trial and error throughout the process to feel that we're doing something good.
-It doesn't take much current research practice to come to the conclusion that there must be better ways of doing things and that critical technologies are currently missing.
-But why not try to do this thing?
-Someone has to figure this out, one way or another.

 # The exercise

 Putting those concerns aside for a moment, the compliance exercise was very